Key Takeaways

 While you are not required to pay taxes on personal property, either, you are required to register the ownership of your personal property, with the state; the exception to this being your vehicle.

-If you need help with Delaware State Tax, you can post your legal need on UpCounsel’s marketplace.
+If you need help with no sales tax in delaware, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.